zeekay/soundcloud-cli/README.md

     $ sc defaults share_with zeekay
     set share_with = ['zeekay']

+### list
+List your tracks, or tracks for a given user.

 ### share
 Share a track with a set of users on Soundcloud.